It’s that time of year again where the weather starts to get colder and you have to start worrying about how to keep your home warm.

 1. Get Your Home Insulated

 One of the best ways to keep your home warm this winter is to ensure it is adequately insulated.
 Insulation helps to keep heat from escaping your home, which can help to reduce your heating bills.
-There are various insulation products on the market, so be sure to choose one that is right for your home.
+Various insulation products are on the market, so be sure to choose one that is right for your home.
 Using Bristol double glazing windows will increase insulation in your home by at least 40%.

 2. Install Storm Windows